The case for using a mechanic instead of a quick lube shop

 Anything else your car may truly need

 Quick lube shops are equipped to sell you services other than oil changes, but not necessarily those you need, and not necessarily competently.
 Keeping an older car humming along often requires prioritizing service and repairs.
 A shop isn’t likely to recommend services they don’t offer, so they recommend service based on their capabilities rather than the priority of the repair.
-Art’s Automotive is a full service shop with factory scanners and equipment for every make we work on.
+Art’s Automotive is a full-service shop with factory scanners and equipment for every make we work on.
 Our mechanics are not paid any type of incentive to find work to sell and we always have plenty of work.
-Our recommendations are base on your car’s needs, not ours.
+Our recommendations are based on your car’s needs, not ours.

 We stock genuine oils and fluids which we buy directly from dealerships.
 Using the wrong fluids can cause damage and void your warranty.
 If your late model car’s turbo-charged engine or CVT fails, you will likely need to provide proof of maintenance before any warranty repairs are performed.
 Are you willing to bet thousands of dollars that your Jiffy Lube receipt with generic multi-vehicle fluid will maintain your warranty?
 Even if your car is out of warranty, you’re changing fluids to maintain the car, not to break it.
-Keeping up-to-date with fluid requirements is not as easy as it might sound.
+Keeping up to date with fluid requirements is not as easy as it might sound.
 It’s not uncommon for a fluid requirement to change after the car has been sold and the owner’s manual has been printed.
 We monitor the OEM websites and read TSBs (Technical Service Bulletins) to keep up with the latest requirements for your vehicle.

 Resetting maintenance reminder systems